elijahmottey/loginApi/README.md

 # Login API using Flask

 ## Description
 This is a simple login API built using Flask framework in Python.
 It provides endpoints for user authentication which can be integrated with a React frontend to facilitate user login functionality.
 Redis server is utilized to store user sessions upon successful login.
+Sqlite database is use to store data from the user.
+Bcrypt was also employed to decrypt the password text .

 ## Technologies Used
 - Flask